What is UAT? A Complete Guide to User Acceptance Testing

 There are several different types of user acceptance testing.
 Here are the most common ones you’ll encounter:

-- Beta Testing – Testing performed by real-world users before the software is released
+• Beta Testing – Testing performed by real-world users before the software is publicly released

-- Contract Acceptance Testing (CAT) – Testing that ensures that the software meets the expectations outlined in a client contract
+• Contract Acceptance Testing (CAT) Testing that confirms software meets requirements outlined in a client contract

 Each of these testing types verifies that the software meets a specific set of requirements beyond general QA testing.
 But why is user acceptance testing such an essential part of the browser testing process?
 Let’s talk about how it differs from the rest of a typical testing workflow.